 If you are deliberating the question of tooth implant vs bridge it helps to understand the benefits of each tooth replacement before committing.

 While missing teeth presented a myriad of problems many years ago, advances in modern dentistry mean that we have a number of solutions to address the potential problem of infection.
 The answer to the question of tooth implant vs bridge depends very much on your personal circumstances.
-Let’s take a closer look at both options
+It’s best that you get a free consultation at your local dental clinic to discuss your concerns.
+Let’s take a closer look at both options.

 What Is A Tooth Bridge?

 A tooth bridge consists of an artificial tooth that is flanked by two or more crowns.
 The crowns fit over your natural teeth that are adjacent to the gap, and allow the artificial tooth to fill the gap that is left behind.

 One of the biggest advantages of dental bridges is their cost-effectiveness over other tooth replacements.
 The other major advantage is that bone grafting doesn’t come into play in order to fit them.